prinnevald/project-ideas/README.md

 # Project Ideas
 Repository to keep track of project ideas.
 Most of them are dumb, I won't be offended if you steal them.
-Let me know and I will add the link to your implementation.
+Let me know and I will add the link to your project.

 * :octocat: - University related
 * :sparkles: - Telegram bot